bbernhard/signal-cli-rest-api/README.md

 On Systems like the Raspberry Pi, some operations like sending messages can take quite a while.
 That's because signal-cli is a Java application and a significant amount of time is spent in the JVM (Java Virtual Machine) startup. signal-cli recently added the possibility to compile the Java application to a native binary (done via GraalVM).

 By adding `USE_NATIVE=1` as environmental variable to the `docker-compose.yml` file the native mode will be enabled.
 In case there's no native binary available (e.g on a 32 bit Raspian OS), it will fall back to the signal-cli Java application.

-* THIS ONLY WORKS ON A 64bit OS!*
+The native mode only works on a 64bit system, when the native mode is enabled on a 32bit system, it falls back to the Java application.

 ## API documentation